mattkimber/openttd_villages_is_villages/readme.txt

 Industries which do not produce any output (either non-producing sink industries or dormant factories) are considered served if there is a station within their vicinity.

+== Large Maps ==

+If you have more than about 1000 towns or 500 industries on your map, it can take a few months of game time for growth statistics to be updated - meaning towns may grow and industries open when they shouldn't, or towns may be unable to grow when they should be able to.
+Increasing the number of opcodes available to AIs and game scripts can help with this.